DEV Community

 Generating test data

-Especially for Part 2 of this series, we need a way to generate as much data as we want for populating the schema.
-Let's do it at first step by step for clarity, then afterwards recursively.
+Especially for Part 2 of this post, we need a way to generate as much data as we want for populating the tables.
+Let's do it at first step by step for more clarity, then afterwards recursively.

-We start simple by inserting three levels of employees in the hierarchy explicitly.
+We start simple by explicitly inserting three levels of employees in the hierarchy.

-You might know already about CTEs in Postgres - they are auxiliary named queries executed within the context of a main query.
+Now, you might know already about CTEs in PostgreSQL - they are auxiliary queries executed within the context of a main query.
 Below, you can see how I construct each level on the basis of the level before.

 with root as (